 Clearly, the guys have much experience in repairing a lens or two, tearing them down and getting them back into perfect working order, but it’s still a process I’d rather watch than take part in.
-The RF lens is the latest technology in the Canon lens range, taking over from the long-standing EF range, so this seems like new territory even to the LensRentals guys.
+The Canon RF 50mm f/1.2L lens is the latest technology in the Canon lens range, taking over from the long-standing EF range, so this disassembly seems like new territory even to the LensRentals guys.

 ‘Usually, I start to tear down posts with a joke about ‘those of you who are following along by disassembling your own lens at home’.
 Well, no joke today; this is not a home disassembly project.
 I’m not really sure it’s even a LensRentals disassembly project.
 But we got our tools out and boldly went where we probably shouldn’t have gone.’
 So, this lens breakdown is a venture into the unknown for everybody, even more so if you’ve never seen a camera lens stripped down to its nearly bear components.
 Its also a great way to see how the new RF lens, compares to the old, what’s stayed the same and what we are exactly going to be buying into.